scolomar/dca/5-Orchestration/2-Stacks_and_services.md

 They can provision any kind of text files, scripts or even binary files to the target containers.
 The only limit is the size with a maximum of 500 kB.

+The correct use of Docker configs and secrets would be the following: any specific configuration for the environment such as the proxy or database credentials will be described in a separate file through a Docker config or secret definition.
+This way the deployment of the same Docker container in testing or production will not vary anyone of the manifests.
+The Dockerfile will be the same in testing and production as well as the Docker compose file.
+The only difference will be the content of the Docker config and secret that will contain the actual credentials for the testing or production environment respectively.
+This method will ease the implementation of Continous Integration and Continuous Delivery (CI/CD) pipelines.

+Given the limited size for the Docker configs and secrets we will use volumes when we want to provision any file of bigger size.